musslebot/pyrecon/pyrecon/tools/mergeTool/mergeTool.md

 pyrecon.start()
 </pre>

-Open the excelTool by clicking on Tools > mergeTool
+Open the mergeTool by clicking on Tools > mergeTool

 Browse or enter the path to the two separate .ser files you wish to merge and click 'Load Series'